DMTF/spdm-emu/doc/spdm_emu.md

                  Above algorithms also support multiple flags.
 Please use ',' for them.
                  Not all the algorithms are supported, especially SHA3, EDDSA, and SMx.
                  Please don't mix NIST algo with SMx algo.
+         [--peer_cap] is capability flags for the peer.
+It is used only when --exe_conn has VER_ONLY.
          [--basic_mut_auth] is the basic mutual authentication policy.
 BASIC is used in CHALLENGE_AUTH.
 By default, BASIC is used.
          [--mut_auth] is the mutual authentication policy.
 WO_ENCAP, W_ENCAP or DIGESTS is used in KEY_EXCHANGE_RSP.
 By default, W_ENCAP is used.
          [--meas_sum] is the measurment summary hash type in CHALLENGE_AUTH, KEY_EXCHANGE_RSP and PSK_EXCHANGE_RSP.
 By default, ALL is used.